googleapis/google-cloud-cpp/google/cloud/serviceusage/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Service Usage API][cloud-service-docs], a service to Enables services that service consumers want to use on Google Cloud Platform, lists the available or enabled services, or disables services that service consumers no longer use.
+This directory contains an idiomatic C++ client library for the [Service Usage API][cloud-service], an infrastructure service of Google Cloud that lets you list and manage APIs and Services in your Cloud projects.

 This library is **experimental**.
 Its APIs are subject to change without notice.